- Understand your legal obligations to report acts of terrorism.

 - Raise concerns if you believe a colleague poses a risk to themselves or others.

 Terrorist acts - doctors' legal responsibilities

-Under the Terrorism Act 2000, it is a criminal offence not to tell the police 'as soon as is reasonably practicable' if you become aware of information which you know or believe 'might be of material assistance' in:
+Under the Terrorism Act 2000, it is a criminal offence not to tell the police "as soon as is reasonably practicable" if you become aware of information that you know or believe "might be of material assistance" in: